FusionAuth/fusionauth-site/site/_posts/2022-05-23-how-to-migrate-from-firebase.md

 ## A slow migration from Firebase

 With a slow, or phased, migration, users log in to the new system, provide their username and password, which is then forwarded to Firebase.
-(This must be a secure connection and should be augmented with IP restrictions, custom headers or client certificates; you don't want anyone to be able to pass credentials and probe your userbase.)
+(This must be a secure connection and should be augmented with IP restrictions, custom headers or client certificates; you don't want anyone to be able to pass credentials and probe your list of users.)
 If the credentials are correct, the user is logged in.
 The new system can rehash and store the password along with other user data.

 Here's a diagram of an initial user login during a slow migration: